 Talking on the phone in public transport is prohibited, there are several signs advising to leave the phone on silent.
 In many places, it is forbidden to take pictures with phones and cameras, so anyone who thinks about photographing everything should be careful.
 There are some restaurants and stores that prohibit the use of phones.

-Carriers in Japan are NTT DoCoMo, SoftBank, au/KDDI and Y!Mobile.
+The Japanese carriers are NTT DoCoMo, SoftBank, au/KDDI, and Y!Mobile.
 Line is the most used messaging app in Japan, no Whatsapp or Telegram.

 Read also: Why do Japanese people use LINE instead of WhatsApp?